kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

 ## 💪 Exercise 3

-Based on the function `print_info` that you created in a previous example, create a new function `format_info` which does not print the information, but instead creates an equivalent string and returns it, so that:
+Based on the function `print_info` that you created in a previous example, create a new function `format_info` that, instead of printing the information, creates an equivalent string and returns it, so that:

 ```
 print(format_info(1, "Catherina", "Smith", 20, 1.5, 50.2))